 Daniel Ruzumna is a Partner in the Firm’s Litigation department and Co-Chair of its White Collar Defense and Investigations group.
-His extensive trial experience has earned him a “Litigation Star” for New York recognition by Euromoney Institutional Investor PLC’s Benchmark Litigation, and he has been recognized by Chambers USA in the area of white-collar criminal defense and investigations.
+His extensive trial experience has earned him a “Litigation Star” for New York recognition by Euromoney Institutional Investor PLC’s Benchmark Litigation, where a peer described him as “phenomenal” and “always prepared, zealous and careful, just a terrific trial lawyer.”
+He has been recognized by Chambers USA in the area of white-collar criminal defense and investigations.
 The guide notes that Mr. Ruzumna “earns praise for his ability to handle both criminal and civil disputes.”
 Clients describe him as “an excellent strategist who thinks steps ahead.”
 He is “very smart, extremely thorough, and passionate about the matters he works on.”

 Mr. Ruzumna's practice focuses on the areas of white collar criminal defense and related regulatory proceedings, internal investigations, asset forfeiture proceedings, and complex financial litigation.
 He has represented corporations and individuals in many recent high-profile criminal and regulatory investigations involving alleged violations of the securities laws, antitrust laws, tax laws, and Foreign Corrupt Practices Act.
 Mr. Ruzumna regularly conducts confidential investigations on behalf of clients, including a professional sports league, higher education institutions, financial firms, and life sciences companies.
 He has also represented clients in high stakes appeals and arbitrations.